sangitat2009/angular-list-of-cars/README.md

 ## Issues

-- I have written the code usign native javascript as at the moment I am anot familiar with tools like underscore.js
+- I have written the code usign native javascript as at the moment I am not familiar with tools like underscore.js